This is the second post of a two-part series. Click here for part one.

 3. Greater Tax Benefits

 One of the most powerful benefits of investing in real estate is being able to take advantage of tax benefits.
-And again, as an investor, you’re able to take the full tax benefits of the property whether you leveraged it or not.
+And again, as an investor, you’re able to take the full tax benefits of the property whether you leverage it or not.

 For example, let’s say that you’re able to take a $10,000 deduction for one property because of depreciation.
 If you used leverage to buy four properties, you could get 4x the amount of deductions, all using the same down payment amount.